jomardecastro/coding-test-php/README.md

 ### Authentication
 There is a button on the layout for login/register

-You can register as a user or an article writer

-going to /users will redirect you to login, but once logged in you can view /users
+You can register as a user or an article writer Directly going to routes that need authentication without logging in will redirect you to login page

 ### Article Management